 There are a million ads proclaiming wealth through day trading.
-The truth is, day traders and long-term investors both make money, and both lose money.
-Some successful long-term investors lose their money when attempting to day-trade and some day traders can't pick a good long-term investment.
+The truth is that day traders and long-term investors both make money and lose money.
+Some successful long-term investors lose their money when attempting to day trade, and some day traders can't pick a good long-term investment.
 In terms of trading, the difference is mainly in personal temperament and time.

-Day trading is time-consuming every day.
-Some day traders make hundreds of trades during a market session, and although many use limit orders and other tools to hit their numbers they are still bound to the computer during trading hours.
+Day trading is time-consuming.
+Some day traders make hundreds of trades during a market session, and although many use limit orders and other tools to hit their numbers, they are still bound to the computer during trading hours.
 Long-term investors spend time researching, but when they buy their positions, they normally only check their stock once a day and watch for company news.
-A long-term investor also might add to a position if the stock declines, but micro-managing a long-term investment is essentially day trading.
+A long-term investor also might add to a position if the stock declines, but micromanaging a long-term investment is essentially day trading.

 Costs and Taxes

 Day trading racks up high transaction costs even with low online trading fees.
 If you make 20 trades a day – 10 buys and 10 sells – at $10 per trade in transaction costs, your day's profits must be at least $200 to break even.
 The short-term nature of the losses and profits also means the income from day trading is taxed at a less advantageous rate than long-term investing.